April 1 DIRECT LINE

 I will instruct you and teach you in the way which you should go; I will counsel you with My eye upon you.

 One expectation of an athlete is that he knows what to do next in the middle of the game.
 Spending time with the coach in practice will give the player a great deal of understanding about what the coach expects.
 There are also times when an athlete will look to the coach for direction.
 As a Christian, we should spend time with God and His Word to know what He asks of us in our daily lives.
 There will be moments and situations when we need to look directly to Him for direction.
 He has promised to help us.
 Where do you look for direction?

 For the word of the Lord is upright, And all His work is done in faithfulness.

 When it comes to sports, most people focus on winning.
-When it becomes winning at all costs, then it crosses a line and ceases being about the sport and is about people’s egos.
+When it becomes winning at all costs, it crosses a line and ceases being about the sport and is about people’s egos.
 Some coaches will try to teach their players to cheat in ways they won’t get caught.
-When they are caught, they just say they were trying to win.
+When they are caught, they say they were trying to win.
 When this translates into society, people feel free to break laws if it benefits them.
 This can easily lead to chaos.
-For a Christian, we should put our confidence for success in the Lord and obey His word.
+As a Christian, we should put our confidence for success in the Lord and obey His word.
 Are you living in such a way that God can bless you?

-Be strong and let your heart take courage, All you who hope in the Lord.
+Be strong and let your heart take courage—all you who hope in the Lord.

 All athletes during a tough game or a string of losing must battle with discouragement.
 When you are discouraged, you have less energy and motivation because you have lost hope.
 Many times we would look for something good to happen to regain our courage.
-Instead of looking to outward circumstances, Christians should look for God for encouragement.
+Instead of looking to outward circumstances, Christians should look to God for encouragement.
 Knowing that He loves us and will never leave us should give us the courage to go on.
 When we have our hopes in Him, He gives us courage.